 Students will be expected to be on site approximately 16-20 hours per week, usually over 2 to 3 days.
 Our didactics occur on the 1st and 3rd Tuesday mornings each month and attendance is mandatory.

 Training opportunities are available at our Evanston outpatient office at 909 Davis Street in Downtown Evanston.
 Students at the Evanston site will also have opportunities to work with inpatients at Evanston Hospital.
 The pediatric trainees will also have the opportunity to see patients in the Evanston, Glenview, and Deerfield locations.
 All locations are accessible by train and free parking is provided for students who choose to drive.
 Additionally, this year a second adult training location is offered at Glenbrook Hospital, which is not accessible by train.
 If you are interested in the Glenbrook Hospital location please indicate this in your letter of interest.

 Interested students are expected to have completed classwork and, preferably, but not necessary prior practicum training in intellectual and personality assessment.
 Prior classwork in neuropsychology/ neuropsychological assessment is not required.

-Leslie Guidotti Breting, Ph.D, ABPP at email@example.com.
+Leslie Guidotti Breting, PhD, ABPP at email@example.com

-We would like to receive all materials by December 1, 2015 and will likely hold interviews as soon as possible thereafter.
+We would like to receive all materials by December 1, 2016 and will likely hold interviews as soon as possible thereafter.